Naïma Ben Ali: Biography

-Naïma Ben Ali and Ben Ali had three daughters, all of whom married prominent Tunisian businessmen: Ghazoua Ben Ali, born March 8, 1963, in Le Bardo prior to their marriage, and married Slim Zarrouk.
+Naïma Ben Ali and Ben Ali had three daughters, all of whom married prominent Tunisian businessmen: Ghazoua Ben Ali, born March 8, 1963, in Le Bardo prior to their marriage, and married Slim Zarouk.
 Dorsaf Ben Ali, born July 5, 1965, who is the wife of Slim Chiboub.
 Their youngest daughter, Cyrine Ben Ali, was born August 21, 1971.

-By the mid-1980s, Ben Ali, the then Director General of National Security, was having an affair with his mistress, Leïla Trabelssi, whom he had met in 1984, marking the beginning of the end of his marriage to Naïma Ben Ali.
-Ben Ali and Trabelssi had a daughter out of wedlock in January 1987.
+By the mid-1980s, Ben Ali, the then Director General of National Security, was having an affair with his mistress, Leïla Trabelsi, whom he had met in 1984, marking the beginning of the end of his marriage to Naïma Ben Ali.
+Ben Ali and Trabelsi had a daughter out of wedlock in January 1987.

 Naïma Ben Ali became First Lady of Tunisia in 1987 when Zine El Abidine Ben Ali became president.
-However, President Ben Ali divorced Naïma in 1988, after 24 years of marriage, in favor of his mistress, Leïla Trabelssi, who moved into the presidential palace shortly after the separation was announced.
+However, President Ben Ali divorced Naïma in 1988, after 24 years of marriage, in favor of his mistress, Leïla Trabelsi, who moved into the presidential palace shortly after the separation was announced.

 Naïma Ben Ali remained in Tunis following the Tunisian Revolution, which ousted her ex-husband from power.
+She died on 9 April 2025, at the age of 80.